bitbanditt/tech258_cloud/Azure/Azure_auto_scaling.md

 * *High availability:* is the ability to have our instances hosting our app available to users with little to no downtime (as  much as possible).

-* *Scalability:* is the ability to produce more or less instances as is necessary.
+* *Scalability:* is the ability to produce more or less instances as is necessary (scale out).

 ### High availability and scalability using Azure virtual machine scale set

-*How is this achieved?* By using a vm scale set we are able to set up multiple virtual machines by default (known as "initial") and never have less than the initial set.
-This means that our app is always available as it is launched with multiple vms.
+*How is this achieved?* By using a vm scale set we are able to set up multiple virtual machines by default (known as "initial"), and this is how many vms will be launched on creation.
+* * This means that our app is always available as it is launched with multiple vms.
+* * If we set our minimum instances below the initial we can have less than the amount we start with (instance min and max looked at later).

 * So, in case one goes down there is another available.
 And in response to a policy set e.g CPU Load we can add an extra vm.
 The scale set will take an average of CPU load of all healthy vms in use and if above the set threshold it will scale up (add a vm).